-Informed-consent documents are used to communicate information about the proposed surgical treatment of a disease or condition along with disclosure of risks and alternative forms of treatment(s), including no surgery.
+Informed-consent documents are used to communicate information about the proposed surgical treatment of a disease or condition along with disclosure of risks and alternative forms of treatment(s), including a decision not to proceed with surgery.
+This document is based on a thorough evaluation of scientific literature and relevant clinical practices to describe a range of generally acceptable risks and alternative forms of management of a particular disease or condition.
 The informed-consent process attempts to define principles of risk disclosure that should generally meet the needs of most patients in most circumstances.

 However, informed-consent documents should not be considered all-inclusive in defining other methods of care and risks encountered.
-Dr. Brown may provide you with additional or different information which is based on all the facts in your particular case and the current state of medical knowledge.
+Dr. Brown and/or Master Aesthetician may provide you with additional or different information which is based on all the facts in your particular case and the current state of medical knowledge.